An Overview of a Distal Biceps Tear

 There are two ways to initiate a consultation with Dr. Millett:

 You can provide current X-rays and/or MRIs for a clinical case review ($150).

 You can schedule an office consultation with Dr. Millett.

 Treatment for torn biceps muscles varies.
 While nonsurgical treatment can be used, most active individuals who experience a distal biceps rupture will opt to have surgery so that full arm strength can return.
 Non-surgical treatment for torn biceps muscles is best suited for those who have only a partial tear or those who are very low demand in their activities.
 Non-surgical treatment consists of protecting the arm, resting the arm in a sling, and managing pain with common over-the-counter medications for inflammation and pain.

 If the biceps tendon has torn completely, surgical repair can be a good option to restore function and to decrease pain.
-Dr. Millett uses a minimally invasive surgical technique to repair a distal biceps tendon tear.
+Dr. Peter Millett uses a minimally invasive surgical technique to repair a distal biceps tendon tear.
 This is usually done right after the injury occurs and is done to reconnect the tendon to the correct location on the bone from which it has torn.
 For more chronic injuries, where the tendon has retracted or become severely scarred, a graft may be needed to reconstruct the torn tendon so that function can be restored.
 Dr Millett has recently written a comprehensive scientific review paper for the Journal of Bone and Joint Surgery on this topic.

 For additional details on a distal biceps tear, please contact the office of Dr. Peter Millett.